Biomass Feedstock National User Facility at INL

-The Process Demonstration Unit at Idaho National Laboratory's Energy Systems Laboratory facility provides pilot- and industrial-scale testing for a variety of preprocessing techniques.
+The Biomass Feedstock National User Facility at Idaho National Laboratory's Energy Systems Laboratory facility provides pilot- and industrial-scale testing for a variety of preprocessing techniques.
 Preprocessing is essential to preparing biomass feedstock for conversion, ensuring the material is high-quality and provides as much fuel as possible.
 The facility's Characterization Laboratory enables researchers to use advanced methods, such as particle characterization and microscopy, to better understand the relationship between feedstocks and their conversion performance.

 Conversion Processes and Analysis at LBNL